MistyCommunity/Documentation/src/content/docs/reference/javascript-api.md

 Returns

 * Result (string) - A string containing the requested help information.
-In a local skill, data returned by this command must be passed into a callback function to be processed and made available for use in your skill.
+In an on-robot skill, data returned by this command must be passed into a callback function to be processed and made available for use in your skill.
 See ["Get" Data Callbacks](../../../docs/skills/local-skill-architecture/#-get-data-callbacks) for more information.

 <!-- Information - BETA -->